csc7/PP4_CI_WQCS/README.md

         - blog.html file copied from Code Institute "I Think Therefore I Blog" project, index.html file, on December 20th, 2022 at 18:01.
         - urls.py in app folder (/app_blog), file copied from this project on December 20th, 2022 at 18:09.
         - post_detail.htm file, copied from this project on December 20th, 2022 at 18:58.

+    - Tutor Assistance: Django models in app_weather could not be migrated as a result of wrongly deleting migrations file; issue solved with the help of Code Institute Tutor Assistance (Igor) by deleting the Postgres database, creating a new one, deleting all migrations files in all applications (except each __init__.py), making migrations, migrating and creating superuser again.

 - Love Maths - Essentials Project, from Code Institute, as a guide, source of design, concepts and code for this project, especially for the Quiz page.